Why are the lights being replaced?

 How much is this project going to cost?

 The capital cost to support this project is estimated at $5.5 million, which includes materials and installation and Washington State sales tax.
+This project came in $2 million under budget.

 How is this being funded?